Lamond-Riggs Citizens Association (LRCA) Bylaws

 ARTICLE II: ORGANIZATIONAL AND JURISDICTIONAL AREA

 SECTION 2.
-This organization shall be a non-political, non-sectarian, and non-profit association.
+This organization shall be a non-political, non-sectarian, and not-for-profit association.

 ARTICLE III: PURPOSES, AIMS AND OBJECTIVES